cloudengio/go.pkgs/os/userid/README.md

 	Groups         []user.Group
 }
 ```
 IDInfo represents the parsed output of the 'id' command.
+It follows the
+convention of os/user.User and user.Group in that UID and GID are decimal
+strings on Posix systems but take on other, non-decimal, values on other
+systems (e.g SIDs on windows).
+The Username and Groupname are the system
+specific 'human-friendly' names.

 ### Functions